 Start by trimming any excess fat from the chicken thighs.
 Once trimmed, lightly season both sides with salt.

-Over medium-high heat, add a bit of oil to your sauté pan.
-Place the chicken skin-side down and allow them to sear undisturbed for about 6-8 minutes, or until the skin is golden brown and releases easily from the pan.
+Heat up a bit of oil in a sautรฉ pan or Dutch oven on medium-high heat.
+Place the chicken in skin-side down and donโt move it for 6-8 minutes, or until the skin turns golden brown and comes off the pan easily.

-Flip and sear the other side for half the time.
+Then, flip it and sear the other side for about half that time.
 The goal is to brown the chicken for flavor, not to cook it all the way through at this stage.
 Transfer to a plate.

-If plenty of excess oil is left in the pan, use a paper towel to soak up most of it, leaving just enough for sautéing.
-Start with the ginger, sautéing it until it's lightly browned and aromatic.
+If there's a lot of extra oil in the pan, use a paper towel to soak up most of it, leaving just enough for sautรฉing.
+Start with the ginger, sautรฉing it until it's lightly browned and aromatic.

-Then add the garlic and onion to the pan and continue to sauté until all the aromatics are slightly softened.
+Then, toss in the garlic and onion and continue to sautรฉ until all the aromatics are slightly softened.

-Return the chicken to the sauté pan.
-Add the regular soy sauce, dark soy sauce, vinegar, and ½ cup of water.
+Return the chicken to the pan.
+Pour โ cup soy sauce, 1 tablespoon dark soy sauce, โ cup vinegar, and ยฝ cup water.

-Add the sugar, whole or cracked peppercorns, and bay leaves.
+Add 2 tablespoons sugar, whole or cracked peppercorns to taste, and 2 bay leaves.
 Stir them to combine the ingredients.

 Step 5: Simmer